 You probably have regular activewear in your closet.
 Cycling is an active sport.
 Therefore, you can just wear general activewear for cycling, right?
-The short answer is no. Cycling apparel has specific features to make you more comfortable, more efficient, more protected, and generally more happy riding your bike.
+The short answer is no. Cycling clothes have specific features to make you more comfortable, more efficient, more protected, and generally happier riding your bike.
+Check out our list of 7 reasons why you should get cycling-specific apparel.
+You can also check out our Bike Clothing Guide.

 Take bike shorts for example.
 What makes them different than other active shorts is the padding or chamois.
 The chamois is a pad of some sort placed between the rider and the bike seat, or saddle.
 This provides cushion and support without adding too much bulk.
 On the other hand, a big, cushy saddle can actually create more pressure because of all of that material and bulk from the saddle.
 This can lead to discomfort in very sensitive areas.